Kipoi Tonny Nsubuga

-Career
+Member of parliament

 Kipoi was inaugurated as the Member of Parliament of Bubulo West on 17 May 2011, after defeating incumbent Fred Bukeni, former minister Wanzusi Wasieba and others in the NRM primaries.
 He survived an immediate challenge to his election brought by 800 petitioners, with the Court of Appeal setting aside an order for a by-election made by the High Court.
 At the time of his election, Kipoi was the youngest directly-elected member of parliament at the age of 32.

 Kipoi served on the Committee of Defense and Internal Affairs and Committee on Commissions, Statutory Authorities and State Enterprises (COSASE).

+Treason charges

 Kipoi was arrested in December 2012 and charged with treason on the grounds that he was recruiting personnel from Uganda as well as Congolese rebels as the basis for a potential coup.
 In June 2013, he was arrested separately on charges of car theft, before apparently fleeing to the Democratic Republic of the Congo (DRC) while on bail.
 The treason charges were withdrawn in February 2014, with proceedings transferred to a court martial.
 He was reported to have been arrested in the DRC in November 2013, but accorded "guest-of-the-state" status.
 He was then rearrested in February 2014 following an extradition request from Uganda, but as of November 2014 had not been transferred to Ugandan custody.
 In February 2018, Kipoi was arrested in Botswana, charged with four counts of obtaining money by false pretences and extradited to Uganda in early March.

+Expulsion from parliament

 In February 2014, Kipoi was expelled from Parliament for missing 15 sittings without a convincing explanation.